mmbman/Katagiri/1980-06-30-Karma-Two-Aspects.md

 The second point is that karma [or] the human body is that which certain gods made.

-The third is that there is no cause: no one made the karma in the past, so the human body and mind or human action just happened by chance.
+The third is that there is no cause: no one made the karma in the past, so human body and mind or human action just happened by chance.

 The first two are sort of fatalism, because you already made [your karma] in the past.
 So that karma is already a certain frame of categories, which [for example] is called Katagiri.
 If I say *Katagiri*, Katagiri already has a certain sense of *solid being*, which no one controls, which even *I* cannot control – that is [the meaning of] “I already made it in the past”. *In the past* doesn’t mean my childhood, it means the past before my birth.
 My karma is that which I already made in the past – so, I cannot do anything.